Infravermlho/dotfiles-dev/README.md

 # Kolibri's development env dotfiles

-Arch Linux dotfiles automated with Ansible, probably going to automate windows too later
+Arch Linux dotfiles and bootstrap automated with Ansible, made for use with WSL2

-Tested mostly in WSL2

 # Missing:

-**Set mirrors**

-**check if yay is already installed**

 **TMUX**